DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

         )
     );

-    // remember to shut down the browser instance
-    // after requests are done
+    // close the browser instance after all requests are done browser.close();
-    browser.close();

     ctx.state.data = {